Car Registration in Texas

 - Proof that you own the vehicle (registration or title from previous state).

-- A completed Application for Texas Certificate of Title (form 130-U).
+- A completed Application for Texas Certificate of Title (Form 130-U).
 Even if you are not titling the vehicle, use this application for registering.

 - Payment of registration fees.
-You may, depending on your situation, be required to pay additional titling or sales tax fees.
+You may, depending on your situation, be required to pay additional titling or sales tax fees

 NOTE: Some counties in Texas also may require an emissions test.
 Visit our Smog & Emissions Checks page for full details.

-Registering a New Vehicle
+Registering a Vehicle in TX

 - Provide proper identification.